-This topic contains information about accessing and using the GeoAnalytics Tools in Map Viewer.
+This topic contains information about accessing and using the GeoAnalytics Tools in the Portal for ArcGIS map viewer.
 This information applies to all GeoAnalytics Tools.

 This topic discusses the GeoAnalytics Tools available through your portal enabled with ArcGIS GeoAnalytics Server.
 For information about the standard feature analysis tools, see Perform analysis.
 See Understanding analysis in Portal for ArcGIS for an overview of each toolset.